GlennWSo/buildsomething/content/it/_index.md

 We specialize in opensource software for IT infrastructure.
 When we configure services for you we make all our custumizations and configuration-code available to you.
-This way you have the freedom migrate easly.
+This way you have the freedom migrate easily.
 And better yet we offer migration assistance.

 # IT Bundle